michaeltelford/govalidator/README.md

 #### Validation Required

-Activate behavior to require all fields have a validation tag by default `SetFieldsRequiredByDefault` causes validation to fail when struct fields do not include validations or are not explicitly marked as exempt (using `valid:"-"` or `valid:"email,optional"`).
-A good place to activate this is a package `init()` function or the `main()` function.
+Activate behavior to require all fields have a validation tag by default.
+`SetFieldsRequiredByDefault` causes validation to fail when struct fields do not include validations or are not explicitly marked as exempt (using `valid:"-"` or containing an `optional` tag e.g. `valid:"optional,email"`).
+This effectively applies the `valid:"required"` tag to all struct fields.
+A good place to activate this is a package `init()` function.

 For example: